 E protein is a small polypeptide, (8 to 12 kDa), in the virion envelope.
 E protein is critical for coronavirus infectivity (Assembly and Release of Virions)

 E is an integral membrane protein, without cleavable signal peptide and is not glycosylated.

-E protein have been assembled into homo-oligomers, from dimers - hexamers protein bind along the RNA genome common to other helical viral nucleocapsids.
+E protein have been assembled into homo-oligomers, from dimers - hexamers

 Oligomerization is consistent with the ion channel activity of this protein.